hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

 **Step 1:** First, we query the "mosaic_product" TAP_ table that contains the names of the FITS files with the background-subtracted mosaic images (associated with the Euclid product: DpdMerBksMosaic_) and their sky coverage (in its "fov" field).
-In the query below note 1) the use of the "instrument_name" field to only select "VIS" observations, 2) the radius variable that indicates the minimum distance between the target coordinates and the edges of the images, and 3) the use of the INTERSECTS ADQL_ clause in combination with the CIRCLE function.
+In the query below note:

+#. the use of the "instrument_name" field to only select "VIS" observations,

+#. the radius variable that indicates the minimum distance between the target coordinates and the edges of the images, and

+#. the use of the INTERSECTS ADQL_ clause in combination with the CIRCLE function.
 The target coordinates correspond to NGC 6505.

   >>> radius   = 0.5/60.  # This radius sets the minimum distance between the target sky region and the image edges.
   >>> query    = f"SELECT file_name, file_path, datalabs_path, frame_seq, instrument_name, filter_name, ra, dec, creation_date, duration \